 (2) Student Guide to SPSS and In-Class SPSS Labs.
-It is important to read the appropriate chapter(s) for each lab assignment in Cuttler's A Student Guide to SPSS (2nd edition), to be announced on Canvas and in class.
+It is important to read the appropriate chapter(s) for each lab assignment in Cuttler's A Student Guide to SPSS (3d edition), to be announced on Canvas and in class.
 These chapters provide detailed information about how to perform all the SPSS functions you will need for the assignments, including screen shots from SPSS.
-Five times during the term, class time will involve hands-on demonstrations of how to use SPSS for the upcoming assignment.
-Bring (or share) an SPSS-enabled computer.
+Six times during the term, class time will involve hands-on demonstrations of how to use SPSS for the upcoming assignment.

 (3) Lab Assignment.
 After each in-class SPSS demonstration, I will post an assignment for you to complete on your own time.
 All assignments will be posted on Canvas.
 The assignments will require you to analyze and interpret the data from one of the CogLab or Surveys our class has generated.
 You will have 1 week to complete each assignment.
 Check the Course Schedule for specific due dates.
-Submission is on paper, at the class.
-If you cannot make it to the class, you can submit your assignment (typed or scanned) by email to both Aria and Brent.
+Submission is online, through Canvas, as a Word .docx or .pdf file.